Pipestone Indian Training School: Early 20th century

 1930 school enrollment was 315.
-In 1932 Pipestone had the largest enrollment, 375.
+In 1932, Pipestone had its largest enrollment of 375.
 The football team went 7–3 scoring 220 pts vs. their opponents 72.
 It was notable as almost all their opponents were High schools and Pipestone only went to the 9th grade.
 The team represented 11 tribes: Chippewa 5, Sioux 5, Gros Ventre 2, Arikara 2, Sac-Fox 2, Winnebago 1, Omaha, 1, Oneida 1, and Cheyenne The hardest fought contest was against the team from the Flandreau Indian School.

 1940 Applications for enrollment far exceeded school capacity with many turned down to get to the desired h8 number of 320.

-1941 The boys basketball team made the news.
-It was reported that they had won a tournament two years running and were returning.
+In 1941, the boys' basketball team reported that they had won a tournament two years running and were returning.
 They were noted for defeating the opposition routinely by 15–25 points.
 Because of this they had to travel over 100 miles to play teams they would or could compete with them.